Arm

 During your arm lift consultation with Dr. Erika Sato, she will answer questions you may have about the procedure and will discuss any safety concerns related to the surgery.

 You may be a candidate for an arm lift if you are in good health and over 18 years old.
 The best candidates are non-smokers.
-Dr. Sato will examine you and review your medical history to determine whether an arm lift is right for you.
+Dr. Sato will examine you and review your medical history to determine whether an arm lift is right for you in Houston.

 An arm lift is usually performed as an outpatient procedure in our on-site facility under local anesthetic and IV sedation.
 The operative time varies from patient to patient, as each case is unique.